 Winter Watch Takeaway:

-Polls in the U.S. afterward showed the zombies fully supported the destruction of Sudan’s pharmaceutical industry.
+Polls in the U.S. afterward showed the pajama people fully supported the destruction of Sudan’s pharmaceutical industry.

 The issue then as now, is that it usually takes a couple years for the malfeasance to be revealed.